Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: General Experimental Setup

-\paragraph{\textbf{The Chaotic ODE Benchmark:}} As a second dataset collection, we consider the benchmark proposed by~\citet{gilpin21}.
-This benchmark was introduced as a time-series collection that features complex time series dynamics with clear real world data properties, providing a challenging and realistic setting for channel-dependent time-series forecasting.
-A demonstration for one of these datasets and how it simulates a recurrent patterns across different channels can be seen in~\Cref{fig:double-pendulum}.
+\paragraph{\textbf{The Chaotic ODE Benchmark:}} As a second dataset collection, we consider the benchmark proposed by~\cite{gilpin21}.
+This benchmark was introduced as a time-series collection that features complex time series dynamics with clear real world data properties, providing a challenging and realistic setting for CD time-series forecasting.
+A demonstration for the \emph{DoublePendulum} dataset and how it simulates a recurrent patterns across different channels can be seen in~\Cref{fig:double-pendulum}.
 This figure particularly emphasizes periods of synchronization in the angular velocities of the two pendulums during the final 200 timesteps, indicative of inter-channel correlation.
-Additional plots of the selected ODE system are provided in the appendix.

 We select a subset of datasets from this benchmark based on two distinctive criteria: \textit{(i)} The datasets follow complex trajectories that challenge most time series models and \textit{(ii)} they are derived directly from the underlying ODEs, ensuring a clear mathematical correlation between variables.
 For criterion (i), we use the \textit{Largest Lyapunov exponent}~\cite{gilpin21} to quantify dataset complexity, selecting datasets with high values to ensure forecasting remains non-trivial task that cannot be solved easily based on one channel information.
 To illustrate criterion (ii), we show below a simplified form of the Double Pendulum system~\cite{elbori2017}, assuming equal masses and rod lengths.
 The coupling between angular velocities \(\frac{d \theta_1(t)}{dt}, \frac{d \theta_2(t)}{dt}\) and angles \(\theta_1(t), \theta_2(t)\) at time \(t\) from \Cref{eq:theta1,eq:theta2} is evident, with parameters \(g\) (gravity) and \(l\) (rod length) incorporated.
-Such systems are essential in modeling real-world physics applications, including robotics~\cite{jadlovska2012}.
+Such systems are essential in modeling real-world physics processes, including robotics~\cite{jadlovska2012}.

-Due to space constraints, we defer detailed discussion of another example, \emph{Cell Cycle}, to the appendix.
-This dataset reflects strong variable coupling and captures real-world measurements of Cyclin-Dependent Kinase (CDK) activity, crucial to cell cycle progression~\cite{romond1999}.
-Our selection yields six datasets with rich temporal dynamics and strong inter-channel dependencies, referred to as \emph{the ODE datasets}.
-Further reasoning for particularly choosing this benchmark follows through the statistical analysis in \Cref{subsec:granger-causality}.